Azure/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 When installing playbooks from templates, read the description and lookout for dependencies that might have to be installed
 ![](Images/2023-11-20-12-34-15.png)

-## 2.Playbooks one by one installation
+## 2. Playbooks one by one installation
 To install individual playbooks one by one, use the buttons next to the descriptions of the individual playbooks further down in this document.

 > **Due to internal dependencies, please deploy and activate the ThreatIntelligenceImport playbook before any of the \*-IndicatorImport playbooks.**